iCharlesHu/swift-experimental-subprocess/README.md

     - Clarified for `readFrom()` and `writeTo()` Subprocess will close the passed in file descriptor right after spawning the process when `closeWhenDone` is set to true.
     - Adjusted argument orders in `Arguments`.
     - Added `Subprocess.run(withConfiguration:...)` in favor or `Configuration.run()`.
+- **v4**: Minor updates (primarily name changes):
+    - Dropped the `executing` label from `.run()`.
+    - Removed references to `Subprocess.AsyncBytes`:
+        - Instead, we use an opaque type: `some AsyncSequence<UInt8, Error>`.
+        - When `typed throws` is ready, we can then update to the actual error type.
+    - Updated `.standardOutput` and `.standardError` properties on `Subprocess` and `CollectedResult` to be non-optional (now they use `fatalError` instead).
+        - Rationale: These properties can only be `nil` in two cases:
+            1. The corresponding `.output`/`.error` was not set to `.redirectToSequence` when `run()` was called.
+            2. These properties are accessed multiple times.
+This is because these `AsyncSequence`s are reading pipes under the hood, and pipes can only be read once.
+            - Both cases can’t be resolved until the source code is updated; they are therefore considered programming errors.
+    - Updated `StandardInputWriter` to be non-sendable.
+    - Renamed `PlatformOptions.additionalAttributeConfigurator` to `Platform.preSpawnAttributeConfigurator`; renamed `PlatformOptions.additionalFileAttributeConfigurator` to `Platform.preSpawnFileAttributeConfigurator`.
+    - Updated all `closeWhenDone` parameter labels to `closeAfterProcessSpawned`.
+    - Renamed `Subprocess.Result` to `Subprocess.ExecutionResult`.
+    - Added `Codable` support to `TerminationStatus` and `ExecutionResult`.
+    - Renamed `TerminationStatus.exit`:
+        - From `.exit` to `.exited`.
+        - From `.wasUnhandledException` to `.isUnhandledException`.
+    - Added two sections under `Future Direction`: `Support Launching Long Running Processes` and `Process Piping`.
+    - Added Linux-specific `PlatformOptions`: `.closeAllUnknownFileDescriptors`.
+        - This option attempts to emulate Darwin’s `POSIX_SPAWN_CLOEXEC_DEFAULT` behavior.
+It is the default value on Darwin.
+        - Unfortunately, `posix_spawn` does not support this flag natively, hence on Linux this behavior is opt-in, and we will fall back to a custom implementation of `fork/exec`.
+- **v5**: Platform-specific changes, `Subprocess.runDetached`, and others:
+    - `Subprocess.Arguments`:
+        - Add an array initializer to `Subprocess.Arguments`:
+            - `public init(_ array: [String])`
+            - `public init(_ array: [Data])`.
+    - Darwin Changes:
+        - Updated `PlatformOptions.createProcessGroup` to `PlatformOptions.processGroupID`.
+            - Also changed the public init.
+        - Combined `PlatformOptions.preSpawnAttributeConfigurator` and `PlatformOptions.preSpawnFileAttributeConfigurator` into `PlatformOptions.preSpawnProcessConfigurator` to be consistant with other platforms.
+    - Linux Changes:
+        - Updated `PlatformOptions` for Linux.
+        - Introduced `PlatformOptions.preSpawnProcessConfigurator`.
+    - Windows Changes:
+        - Removed `Arguments` first argument override and non-string support from Windows because Windows does not support either.
+        - Introduced `PlatformOptions` for Windows.
+        - Replaced `Subprocess.sendSignal` with
+            - `Subprocess.terminate(withExitCode:)`
+            - `Subprocess.suspend()`
+            - `Subprocess.resume()`
+    - `Subprocess.runDetached`:
+        - Introduced `Subprocess.runDetached` as a top level API and sibling to all `Subprocess.run` methods.
+This method allows you to spawn a subprocess **WITHOUT** needing to wait for it to finish.

 ## Introduction